Walking Tour: Stop H

 Why This Place Matters

-The equestrian statue of George IV marks one of the most remarkable cultural events in nineteenth-century Scotland — the royal visit of 1822.
+The statue, representing the king standing in Highland dress, marks one of the most remarkable cultural events in nineteenth-century Scotland — the royal visit of 1822.

 This visit was not simply a ceremonial tour.
 It was a carefully orchestrated act of national theatre devised by Sir Walter Scott.